Italy vs Caribbean (CBI)Golden Visa, side by side — 2026

 Founders backing Italian innovation, or HNWIs attracted by the new-resident flat-tax regime.

-- +No funds transferred until visa is approved
+- +No funds transferred until visa is approved (nulla osta)

-- +Family included on a single application
+- +Family file in a single application

 - +Schengen access, low real-presence requirements